Rajasthani Chari Dance Group Udaipur | Traditional Folk Chari Dancers | Fire Mataka Dancer Booking

 The Rajasthani woman performs the Chari, a sprightly dance even while carrying an earthen urn or brass pot on her head.
 What is most amazing is that a lighted ‘Diya’ or oil lamp is placed in this urn and its glow is visible throughout the period of the dance.
 The perfect balance and adroitness of these dancers command reverence and applause whenever the Chari is performed.

 This dance is performed on special occasions and on festive days.
-Graceful movements of the limbs, deft swirls on the knees, and the rhythmic pulsating music entrance and enthrall the hearts of the viewers.
+Graceful movements of the limbs, deft swirls on the knees, and the rhythmic pulsating music entrance enthrall the hearts of the viewers.
 Chari performers are trained right from childhood and only when the art of balancing the pot is mastered do the performers graduate to dancing with the lamp in the pot.

 The grace, the music, and the sparkling colors of their costumes illuminated by the diya’s soft glow, Chari is indeed a dance of the spirited women devoted o upholding their traditions even in modern days.

 This is a famous dance of females belonging to the Gujjar community of Kishangarh.
-These ladies carry brass pots on their heads balancing it to perfection.
+These ladies carry brass pots on their heads balancing them to perfection.
 Often these pots are kept ignited with the cotton seeds dipped in oil.
 These lit pots display beautiful effects in the dark night.

 |Rajasthani singer||Langa singer||Dholak-player||Tabla-player|